UdaySagar25/scala-spark/articleFiles/csvCorrupt.md

       .csv("corruptData.csv")
 df.show()
 ```
-We can see that corrupted values are reads as NULL values
+When a csv file with corrupted values and null values is read in spark, both the null values and corrupted values are displayed as `NULL`.

 **Output**
 ```text